Scalable Batch Bayesian Optimization Via Subspace Acquisition Functions: Introduction

-Another idea for delivering a batch of samples within one cycle is to use multi-objective optimization method~\cite{Bischl_2014}.
+Another idea for delivering a batch of samples within one cycle is to use multi-objective optimization method~\cite{Bischl_2014,Gupta_2018,Binois_2025,Carciaghi_2025}.
 These approaches consider multiple acquisition functions at the same time, and transform the infill selection problem into a multi-objective optimization problem.
 By solving the multi-objective infill selection problem, a set of Pareto optimal points can be obtained and a batch of samples can be then selected from the Pareto optimal points.
 The multi-objective optimization based efficient global optimization~\cite{Feng_2015} treats the two parts of the EI function as two objectives and solves the two-objective optimization problem using the multi-objective evolutionary algorithm based on decomposition~\cite{Zhang_2007}.
 In the Multi-objective ACquisition Ensemble (MACE) approach~\cite{Lyu_2018}, the EI, PI and LCB are chosen as the three objectives and the multi-objective optimization based on differential evolution~\cite{Robic_2005} is utilized to solve the three-objective optimization problem.
-The adaptive batch acquisition functions via multi-objective optimization~\cite{Chen_2023} approach considers multiple acquisition functions but selects only two of them to solve based on an objective reduction method.
+The adaptive batch acquisition functions via multi-objective optimization approach~\cite{Chen_2023} considers multiple acquisition functions but selects only two of them to solve based on an objective reduction method.
+The Pareto optimization for exploitation and exploration approach~\cite{Jiang_2025} uses the Gaussian process mean and variance as two objectives and select the query points one by one through updating the Gaussian process variance function after one query point is selected.
+Recently, a non-dominated sorting memetic algorithm which combines NSGA-II and gradient descent algorithm is introduced to improve the solution quantity of the bi-objective infill selection problem~\cite{Carciaghi_2025}.
 For the multi-objective optimization approaches, the number of batch samples is limited to the population size of the adopted multi-objective evolutionary algorithms.
-Also, identifying the important points for expensive evaluation from obtained Pareto front is a challenging task for these multi-objective methods.
+Also, identifying the most promising points for expensive evaluations from obtained Pareto front is a challenging task.

+Besides batch extensions of the expected improvement function, other batch approaches such as the batch lower confidence bound~\cite{Desautels_2014}, multi-point knowledge gradient~\cite{Wu_2016}, parallel predictive entropy search~\cite{Shah_2015}, Thompson sampling~\cite{Kandasamy_2018,Eriksson_2019} and determinantal point processes~\cite{Nava_2022,Nezami_2025} have also been frequently studied.